patrick-kidger/action_update_python_project/README.md

         - An annotated git tag is added;
         - A GitHub Release is made
         - The sdist and wheel are both uploaded to PyPI.
-        - You will receive an email confirming the success.
-    - Else:
-        - You will receive an email reporting the failure.

 ### Usage